Scare Me (2020) Review: A Meta-Horror Tale of Storytelling and Suspense

 But “Scare Me” isn’t just two people riding out a storm in a cabin telling stories.
 Fanny and Fred are competing.
 Fred is a writer, a filmmaker, and more on the edge of giving up.
-Much to his chagrin, he realizes quickly that Fanny is not only about to smash all his goals but she’s simply better than him at what he does.
+Much to his chagrin, he realizes quickly that Fanny is not only about to smash all his goals, but she’s simply better than him at what he does.
 And she knows it too.
-Fanny b*tchslaps him often and with a grin and sometimes peanut butter on her face.
+Fanny b*tchslaps him often and with a grin, and sometimes with peanut butter on her face.

 Of course, the “Scare Me” movie wouldn’t be much without something that allows it to level up.
 This is where the cinematography and sound effects come in.
-My favorite horror film Let the Right One In ended up being turned into a stage play, and as much as I wanted to Scare Me to work in every aspect, it’s easier to imagine this as a stage play than a 104-minute collection of stories.
+My favorite horror film, Let the Right One In, ended up being turned into a stage play, and as much as I wanted “Scare Me” to work in every aspect, it’s easier to imagine this as a stage play than a 104-minute collection of stories.
 Shadows appear at the behest of the narrative.
 Thunderclaps rumble at the mere mention of it during a particularly grisly story about a young girl trying to kill her grandfather.

 Scare Me Is Not Trying to Scare You

 The atmospheric tension is not garnered from the stories they tell.
 Like an anthology collection, some moments are more memorable than others.
 Scare Me isn’t trying to scare anyone with Fanny and Fred’s emotive adventures of werewolves, hauntings, and murder.
-The real story is about the make-it-or-break-it reality of talented people.
+The real story is about the make-or-break reality of talented people.

 In any case, Josh Ruben‘s Scare Me is a fun and well-constructed look at the perils of realizing your dreams.
 It’s imaginative well performed and a totally appropriate way to kick off Halloween or anytime you need some scary stories to tell.